-Tired of sitting on your couch without any new summer plans?
+Tired of sitting on your couch without any new plans?

-With scorching heat and growing crowds, it’s vital to clear your head this summer with a weekend getaway that allows you to experience all the beautiful outdoors Arizona has to offer.
+With scorching heat and growing crowds, it’s vital to clear your head this summer with a weekend getaway that allows you to experience all the gorgeous outdoors Arizona has to offer.

-Camping to the rescue.
-Grab your friends, pack up your tents and sleeping bags, fill your coolers with food and beer, and head out for a weekend immersed in awesome Arizona nature.
+Camping to the rescue!
+Grab your friends, pack up your tents and sleeping bags, fill your coolers with food and beer, and head out for a weekend immersed in awesome nature.

-To make your next camping trip way easier, we’ve compiled five prime picturesque spots to escape to, all within a 2 hour drive of Phx!
+To make your next camping trip way easier, we’ve compiled five picturesque spots to escape to, all within a 2-hour drive of Phx!

 Manzanita Campground – 2 Hour commute

 Manzanita Campground is a year-round, tent-only site just North of Sedona.
 With spots parked along Oak Creek, you’ll find easy access to trout fishing, swimming, and excellent hiking on Oak Creek Canyon.
 Located less than a mile from Slide Rock State Park, camping at Manzanita also gives you the opportunity to shred on one of Arizona’s few natural water slides.
 Manzanita is just a few hundred feet off of highway US 89A, and the campsite is entirely accessible with parking, grilling, and showering options (for those in your group who can’t camp without running water).

 #FrayLife Tip: Word has spread about the wonders of Manzanita Campground, be sure to book weekend spots in advance!

 Dead Horse Ranch State Park – 1 Hour 45-minute commute